hockeybuggy/hockeybuggy.com/README.md

 The Jekyll content of my personal website.

-#Build for Development

-    rake dev:build

-#Build for Production
+#Build

+To generate files:

     jekyll build

+Or for local development

+    jekyll serve --watch --config _dev_config.yml

 # Deploy